OfficeDev/TrainingContent/Graph/04 Mobile/Universal Windows/Lab.md

 In this exercise, you used the Microsoft Graph within a Windows Universal Application.

 **Congratulations!
-In this lab you have created your first Azure AD application that enabled access to the Microsoft Graph within a Windows Universal Application!**
+In this lab you have created your first Office 365 application that enabled access to the Microsoft Graph within a Windows Universal Application!**